 Idagio is a music streaming service that focuses on classical music.
 As you scroll through its onboarding flow, it showcases a couple of user testimonials as well.
 These testimonials focus on the product’s core value propositions and how they align with the community of classical music lovers.

-10. Grammarly provides live writing demo
+10. Grammarly provides live writing demos

 Grammarly is a popular writing software that uses progressive disclosure.
 Here, each screen will have only one task and will not contain many options, thus helping users focus.